ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     failures, identifier mismatches) are considered to be DMARC mechanism check failures.

-6. Apply policy.
+6. Apply policy, if appropriate.
 Emails that fail the DMARC mechanism check are handled in accordance with the discovered DMARC policy of the Domain Owner and any local policy rules enforced by the Mail Receiver.
     See (#general-record-format) for details.